Published on April 13th, 2017 | by Mark Dwyer0

 The AFCS includes eight SAR modes, which are controlled from either Mode Select Panel.
 There are four SAR approach modes, three hover modes and one departure mode.
 In each approach mode, the helicopter transitions from a high speed, high altitude condition to a low speed, low altitude condition.
 The approaches attempt to follow programmed deceleration and descent schedules, with decreasing airspeeds corresponding to decreasing radio altitudes.

 The EGPWS is designed to decrease instances of Controlled Flight Into Terrain (CFIT) by increasing pilot situational awareness.
 The EGPWS uses two sets of modes to protect against CFIT.
 Both sets provide visual and aural alerts when terrain/obstacle clearance is not assured.
 The basic modes (Modes 2 through 6) are based on RA.
 The basic modes prevent descent into level or evenly sloping terrain.
-The enhanced or ‘look ahead’ modes are based on GPS position compared to terrain and obstacle databases.
+The enhanced or ‘look ahead’ modes are based on GPS or a car tracking device position compared to terrain and obstacle databases.
 The look ahead modes are intended to prevent the aircraft from running into sharply rising terrain or man-made obstacles.
 The EGPWS also provides a digital terrain map that allows the pilot to view a representation of terrain and obstacles ahead, provided these are contained in the databases.
+For accident and injury related cases, get in touch with attorneys in Fairfax area based DUI lawyers.
+The accident cases can be dealt with the help of attorneys that you can get from https://www.criminaldefenselawfirmtampa.com/dui/

 In relation to Black Rock and its Lighthouse the EGPWS manufacturer informed the Investigation that;